inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 The programmatic API to access records' relations is kept intact.
 For example, a field named `myrelationfield` would be accessed as `record.relations.myrelationfield`.
 However, a new class `MultiRelationsField` has been implemented to accept not only implementations of `RelationBase` but also `RelationsField`.

 `CustomFieldsRelation` is an implementation of `RelationsField` that injects vocabulary custom fields in the record's relations attribute.
-In addition, to avoid name collisions these new fields are prefixed with the fields defined namespace.
+In addition, to avoid name collisions these new fields are prefixed with the fields' defined namespace.

 For example, the previously configured `experiments` custom field is accessed as `record.relations.cern_experiments`, while `record.relations.custom_fields` would give an attribute error.